PPF Scheme Overview

 The underage child’s parents/guardians must produce the following documents:

-Yes, a parent or guardian can close a minor’s PPF account.
-However, the minor’s PPF account can be prematurely closed only if the funds are needed for the account holder’s further education.
+- Furthermore, the minor’s PPF account may be prematurely terminated if the funds are utilized for the minor’s higher education.